Speaking: We speak at Church Events, Schools and other Organizations.

 Community outreach: We are actively involved with other community programs like Celebrate Recovery and Peace for Tarpon and other trauma informed organizations.

-Therapeutic Art Group for Survivors: We provide survivors a pleasant atmosphere for grounding techniques, while sharing the message of love of Jesus Christ with the understanding there is hope in the world of atrocities.
-We use several forms of creative processes of making art and music to improve a person's physical, mental, and emotional well-being.( Individuals do not need to be a artist to take part in this group)
+Therapeutic Art Group for Survivors: We provide survivors a pleasant atmosphere for grounding techniques, improve a person's physical, mental, and emotional well-being.( Individuals do not need to be a artist to take part in this group) this is held by Art Therapist Kathleen Sullivan once a month at the White Crane Clinic in Tarpon springs Fl

 Support Groups: We have two women’s support groups located in Tampa Bay for those with PTSD, and or DID, from Childhood abuse.